heracliteanflux/exercises-scala/README.md

 * resource manager - the scheduler maintains a queue of waiting jobs and the applications manager accepts new jobs and determines its first container

 [FAULT TOLERANCE]

+worker nodes (mappers and reducers) send heartbeat messages
+* indirectly via key-value messages
+* directly via hearbeat messages (mrjob's `.set_status()`)

+worker node failure is determined by a lack of heartbeat messages and the worker node's job is reallocated to another worker node

+[mrjob]

+* Hadoop's native language is Java
+* writing jobs in Java provides type safety, and more control over such things as the partitioner
+* mrjob is a convenient Python interface to Hadoop's Java code
+* using mrjob is slower than using Java: mrjob uses Hadoop streaming interface to communicate with the Java code via stdin and stdout
+* mrjob provides less control over some useful components like the partitioner